binki/dotenv-byenv/README.md

 2. `production`: `.env.production.local`, `.env.production`, `.env.local`, `.env`.
 3. `test`: `.env.test.local`, `.env.test`, `.env.local`, `.env`.

-If a variable is already set on `process.env` and a file, the value already in `process.env` takes precedence.
+If a variable is already set on `process.env` and specified in a file, the value already in `process.env` takes precedence.
-Since the files are loaded in the order above, this means that only the value in the most specific file will be used.
+Since the files are loaded in the above order, only the value in the most specific file will be used.
-For example, if a variable is both in `.env.local` and `.env`, the value in `.env` will be ignored.
+For example, if a variable is both in `.env.local` and `.env`, the value in `.env.local` will be used and the value in `.env` ignored.
-Additionally, if a variable is passed via the system environment (e.g., on POSIX: `MY_VAR=x node index.js`) and in a file, the variable from the system environment is preferred.
+Additionally, if a variable is passed via the system environment (e.g., on POSIX: `MY_VAR=x node index.js`) and specified in a file, the variable from the system environment is preferred.

 You should commit all `.env` files except for those ending in `.local`.
 This way, each developer can configure their specific values by editing `.env.local` or an environment-specific `.local` file without conflicting with other developers working on the same project.